nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-The script searches for the regex or simple text in the input files and sends matches to the panel for opening in editor with matched text selected.
+The script searches for the regex or simple text in the input files and opens a panel with found matches.
+The cursor match opens an editor with matched text selected.

-If the parameter `Regex` is omitted, the dialog with options is shown.
+If the parameter `Regex` is omitted, the options dialog shows.

 **Input dialog controls**